 An overview of our art curriculum

-The Art offerings at Rock Point include three years of a hands on studio art curriculum inspired by artists, creative movements, and time periods in Art History.
-The senior year is a Studio Art curriculum.
-The goals of the Art Program are to expose students to the development of art and ideas about art through time, from cave drawings through contemporary art; to teach students how to use and care for various art materials and supplies; and to allow and encourage students to connect with their creative instincts.
-All students work on building a portfolio from their first day in class, both as a record of their own development as artists as well as for those who aspire to art school.
+The Art offerings at Rock Point School include hands-on studio art curriculum inspired by artists, creative movements, and time periods in Art History.
+The goals of the Art Program are to expose students to the development of art and ideas about art through time; to teach students how to use and care for various art materials and supplies; and to allow and encourage students to connect with their creative instincts.
+All students work on building a portfolio from their first day in class, both as a record of their own development as artists as well as for those who aspire to go to art school.

 Additional goals of the Art Program are as follows: